SAP-samples/cloud-cap-samples-java/README.md

 The profiles `sandbox` and `destination` can be combined with the `default` profile for [hybrid testing](https://cap.cloud.sap/docs/advanced/hybrid-testing) and with the `cloud` profile when deployed to the cloud.

-## Deploy to SAP Business Technology Platform
+## Deploy to SAP Business Technology Platform, Cloud Foundry

 CAP Java applications can be deployed to the SAP Business Technology Platform either in single tenant or in multitenancy mode.
 See [Multitenancy in CAP Java](https://cap.cloud.sap/docs/java/multitenancy) for more information.